 - For additional information on accessible mathematics in Desire2Learn, see the Accessible Math white paper in the Desire2Learn resource library.

-Proceed with caution when dealing with publisher-based content.
-It should be carefully vetted for accessibility.
+Before using online publisher-provided material, make sure it is carefully vetted for accessibility.
 Contact Iris Hansen to help you evaluate publisher content for accessibility.
 You should also consider switching to WeBWorK, a more accessible online homework site.

 - Make sure any tests or quizzes follow the specific document type rules listed above.

-- If a student has a time extension which would make taking the test unreasonable to complete in one sitting (for example, taking a six-hour exam in one session), the instructor should split the test into multiple parts so that the student can take the different parts on different days.
+- If a student has a time extension that would make taking the test unreasonable to complete in one sitting (for example, taking a six-hour exam in one session), the instructor should split the test into multiple parts so that the student can take the different parts on different days.

 - Statistical Software and Blind Users